Brittney Griner's trial resumes amid intensified diplomacy – KION546

 If a conviction is a foregone conclusion, it would also potentially be a step forward.
 Russian officials have said no release of Griner could occur until the judicial process is completed.

-“It seems that she is in fact being used as a political bargaining chip — and the administration has already designated her as wrongfully detained, presumably because they think she is being used as a political pawn,” Tom Firestone told The Associated Press.
+“If she is in fact being used as a political bargaining chip — and the administration has already designated her as wrongfully detained, presumably because they think she is being used as a political pawn — they may impose a very significant sentence as a way to maximize their leverage in negotiations,” the attorney, Tom Firestone, told The Associated Press.

-“Given the administration’s very strong public commitment to getting Whelan and Griner out, (Russia) may want to let this play out a little bit longer and try to get more extract more concessions from the administration.” he said.
-“They may impose a very significant sanctions as a way to maximize their leverage in negotiations going forward.”
+He also said that, given the Biden administration’s public commitment to securing the release of Whelan and Griner, Russia “may want to let this play out a little bit longer and try to extract more concessions.”

 Russian officials have given no public hint of whether Blinken made headway in his call with Lavrov, only issuing a statement urging the Americans to pursue the matter though “quiet diplomacy without releases of speculative information.”